ColonolNutty/Sims4CommunityLibrary/README.md

 - Custom Dialogs
   - Ok/Cancel - Prompt the player with a message and have them choose either Ok or Cancel
     - The text for both the Ok and the Cancel buttons can be custom text as well.
 (They could be Yes/No as one custom example)
-  - Choose Item Dialog
+  - Choose Object Dialog
-    - Prompt the player to choose an item from a list of items.
+    - Prompt the player to choose an object from a list of items.
     - Custom icons can be used.
   - Custom Icons available for use with dialogs.
     - Right Arrow